Titanium aluminide: Applications of gamma-TiAl

 General Electric uses gamma TiAl for the low-pressure turbine blades on its GEnx engine, which powers the Boeing 787 and Boeing 747-8 aircraft.
 This was the first large-scale use of this material on a commercial jet engine when it entered service in 2011.
 The TiAl LPT blades are cast by Precision Castparts Corp. and Avio s.p.a.
 Machining of the Stage 6, and Stage 7 LPT blades is performed by Moeller Manufacturing.
 An alternate pathway for production of the gamma TiAl blades for the GEnx and GE9x engines using additive manufacturing is being explored.

-In 2019 a new 55g lightweight version of the Omega Seamaster wristwatch was made, using gamma titanium aluminide for the case, backcase and crown, and a titanium dial and mechanism in Ti 6/4 (grade 5).
-The retail price of this watch at £37,240 was nine times that of the basic Seamaster and comparable to the top of the range platinum-cased version with a moonphase complication.